SCRIPTURE OR MYTH?

 The very verse that speaks of healing by Christ’s wounds informs us that the purpose of our healing is that we shall proceed to live righteously!

-We were forgiven and healed so we should “live unto righteousness.”
-This means we should practice righteousness.
+We were forgiven and healed so we should “live for righteousness.”
+This means we should practice righteous behavior.
 It does not signify that Christ is righteous and therefore we are righteous.
 This one verse alone does away completely with the doctrine that God does not see our behavior but the righteousness of Christ.

 There are hundreds of other verses that teach the same doctrine of righteousness.